 Many Members ask us to disclose their protected health information to third parties for reasons not described in this notice.
 For example, elderly Members often ask us to make their records available to caregivers.
-To authorize us to disclose any of your protected health information to a person or organization for reasons other than those described in this notice, please call our Member Services Department and ask for an Authorization of Personal Representative Form.
+To authorize us to disclose any of your protected health information to a person or organization for reasons other than those described in this notice, please call our Member Services Department and ask for an:

+Authorization of Personal Representative Form (also found on Health New England's website at https://healthnewengland.org/forms).
 You should return the completed form to HNE's Enrollment Department at One Monarch Place, Suite 1500, Springfield, MA 01144.
 You may revoke the authorization at any time by sending us a letter to the same address.
 Please include your name, address, Member identification number and a telephone number where we can reach you.